 But what about Rusalka?
 Where will she go now?

 All the action is photographed and recorded with startling clarity.
 Under Thomas Grimm, the show is presented almost as a motion picture.
-The producers wanted and got it all: sold out live performances and an HDVD that sets new standards for quality in presentation for the home theater audience.
-It was less than two years ago that Rusalka was the talk of all Munich and the European opera world---now I can see for myself in my home theater what all the commotion was about.
-Earlier I gave this an "A" grade, rather than an "A+," because I thought the wedding party scene was too garish for many people.
-But on reviewing this again, I'm moving my grade up to "A+."
+The producers wanted and got it all: sold out live performances and an HDVD that set in 2012 new highest standards for quality in presentation for the home theater audience.
+Well, it's now 2018, and the latest highest standards would include 4K and high dynamic range camera capture.
+But Kušej's Rusalka will probably remain impressive for many years to come.

 In the Gramophone 2011 Awards Issue, the editor of the Super Audio Corner (probably Andrew Everard) had this to say (at page 147) about the Rusalka Blu-ray: ". . . the high-definition video [captures] every detail from the shadowy opening to striking close-ups of skin-tones and rippling water, making this a real visual treat."
 (He liked the sound too!)
 But on page 125, Richard Fairman, while praising the singing and acting, dives under the table in reaction to the Martin Kušej reworking of this as a true-crime thriller.